Therapy Dog Class

 - Friendly & comfortable with other dogs

-Therapy Dog 2 will intensify the situations and activities the handler and dog will find in a therapeutic environment including role playing, a certification practice test and an actual nursing home visit.
-We will also introduce more advanced visitation and trick cues.
-Lectures will include topics such as Zoonotic Diseases, Dog Handling Protocols and Safe Patient Interaction,
+We will also set up mock scenarios staging situations and activities the handler and dog will find in a therapeutic environment including role playing, a certification practice test and an actual nursing home visit.
+We include an introduction to more advanced visitation and trick cues.
+Topics such as Zoonotic Diseases, Dog Handling Protocols and Safe Patient Interaction will be covered.

 The goal of this class is to give the handler and dog team the skill and confidence to go into a broad variety of therapy dog settings.
 As well as be prepared for the Alliance of Therapy Dogs Evaluation or any other therapy dog certification test.